Discovering Piedmont

 The Palio of Asti and the Carnival of Ivrea are two of the best traditional festivals.

-Beware of the Ivrea carnival though – you need to love oranges in a big way and it gets very very wild!!!
+Beware of the Ivrea Carnival though: you need to love oranges in a big way, and it gets very, very wild!!!

 Not far from Ivrea is a cobblestoned village called Candelo.
-One of Italy's loveliest, here the festival is far more restive than those of Ivrea.
+One of Italy's loveliest, here the festival is far more restive than that of Ivrea.
 What is it all about?
 Click here to find out.

 Wine and Villages

 Piedmont's wine route is perhaps the best of all Italy's wine routes.
-This area is known as the Langhe and the lovely town of Alba is at the heart of it
+This area is known as the Langhe, and the lovely town of Alba is at the heart of it.

 It is a place I absolutely love.

-Talking of old towns don’t miss Saluzzo, a little to the west of Le Langhe.
+Talking of old towns, don’t miss Saluzzo, a little to the west of Le Langhe.
 This wonderful and as yet undiscovered old town, perched on a glorious hilltop, is just superb.

 Montiglio is another gem.
 One of the loveliest hill towns in Piedmont and should not be missed.